 What if I miss a dose?

 Try to take your Caplyta dose at the same time every day.
 If you forget a dose, take it as soon as you remember.
-But if it’s almost time for your next dose, skip the missed dose and return to your normal schedule.
+But if it’s almost time for your next dose, skip the missed dose and return to your usual schedule.
 Don’t double up or take more Caplyta to make up for missed doses.

 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or timer on your phone or downloading a reminder app.
 A kitchen timer can work, too.